SupratikSarkar/TMD-Chiral-Cavity/README.md

 ## TMD-Chiral-Cavity

-This repository contains data analysis files for the manuscript arXiv:2308.04574.
+This repository contains the main simulations and data analysis files (except Lumerical FDTD simulations) for the manuscript arXiv:2308.04574.

 Parts of the code were developed by Dr. Daniel Suarez and Dr. Andrey Grankin.

 The repository is divided into 3 folders: